Gary Barlow: 2012–2014: Return to solo projects, Sing and Since I Saw You Last

 In April 2012, Barlow recorded a cover of "Here Comes the Sun" that was used in the 2012 summer promotion advertisement for Marks and Spencer with him appearing in the advert at the end performing the song.
+In November 2012, Barlow appeared on Jeff Wayne's Musical Version of The War of the Worlds – The New Generation, a re-working of his 1978 album of the same name.
+He portrayed the sung thoughts of the journalist and appeared in the songs “The Eve of the War”, “Forever Autumn”, and “Dead London (Part 2)”, replacing Justin Hayward from the original.

 Barlow was featured in a duet with Agnetha Fältskog (from ABBA) on her 2013 album A, released in May 2013.
 Barlow co-wrote the song, "I Should've Followed You Home" with album producer Jörgen Elofsson.
 Early press reports tagged the song as a likely single with strong chart potential leading to Universal Music scheduling it to be released as the third single from the album in November 2013.
-The single become a top 5 hit in Sweden on the week of its release as well as charting in the UK.
+The single became a top 5 hit in Sweden on the week of its release as well as charting in the UK.

 It was announced in January 2012 that Barlow and Andrew Lloyd Webber would be working together to write the official Diamond Jubilee single.
 Barlow and Lord Lloyd Webber composed the music to the song; with Barlow then taking this music to musicians and singers around the Commonwealth with the aim to incorporate sounds from around the world onto the single.
 The song entitled "Sing" was released as the lead single from the album of the same name, Sing.
 It debuted in the UK Singles Chart at number 11 with the album released on the same day entering the UK Album Chart at number one, becoming Barlow's second solo number-one album and his first in 15 years.
 After the airing of Gary Barlow's documentary Gary Barlow: On Her Majesty's Service which told the story of how Sing was written; the single climbed up to number one in the iTunes chart.
 The following week Sing rose to number one in the UK Singles Chart selling 142,000 copies and becoming among the highest selling singles of 2012.
 The album of the same name remained at number one, making Barlow the first artist in 2012 to have the number-one album and number-one single in the same week.